terra-money/docs/src/terracli/keys.md

 ### Validator Address `terravaloper-`

 This is the address that uniquely identifies a validator and is used to invoke staking commands.
+Each account address has a corresponding validator address, and vice-versa.

 ```bash
 $ terracli keys show <account_name> --bech=val